 There are 3 types of home movies;

-Film – this is usually on a reel and fed into a projector, so we get an image on a screen.
+This is usually on a reel and fed into a projector, so we get an image on a screen.
 Early childhood memories were often caught on a camera that was the forerunner of the camcorder.
 Some of us will remember the old educational movies which saw teachers struggling with big old projectors and pull up screens.

-Tape – these were on smaller cartridges but the same kind of principle – the film still ran through a cartridge in a camcorder, but they could be played back via a VCR connected by cable to our TV.
+These were on smaller cartridges but the same kind of principle – the film still ran through a cartridge in a camcorder, but they could be played back via a VCR connected by cable to our TV.
 Even the VCRs themselves were constantly being updated – who doesn’t remember the old top-loading machines?!

-Digital files – today’s technology means we no longer have to lug around large pieces of equipment – we can make movies on our smartphones and view them on desktop or laptop computers, even on the TV.
+Today’s technology means we no longer have to lug around large pieces of equipment – we can make movies on our smartphones and view them on desktop or laptop computers, even on the TV.
 This is the most flexible format for our home movie memories – and the most durable.

 So, if we want to keep our memories from generation to generation and protect them from the passage of time, it is important to convert them from videotapes sooner rather than later and before the technology to do so disappears as well.
 Why the hurry?

 Film degrades fast, you weaken it each time you run it through a film projector or DVD player.
 Don’t risk permanently damaging them – once they are gone, they are gone for good.

 If your old home movies haven’t been properly stored or cleaned at all over time, they maybe come damaged – mould damage accelerates the disintegration - It will also be difficult to find anyone who would risk their own equipment with a dirty videotape by trying to convert it.